Degederon/HouseRulesGuide/README.md

 \* The Ability Converter program is now on Dege's GitHub channel.
 A program walkthrough for converting checking your json abilities and converting them to the new ability names.

-&nbsp; Continue with next edition for adding rules and descriptions.
+  Continue with next edition for adding rules and descriptions.
 Coming soon are expanded troubleshooting and brand new scenarios I will be releasing on GitHub!

 Happy Modding,

 Dege